 Yes, you can marinate and thaw at the same time but should not practice doing it.

 When you do the same thing, thawing or marinating won’t happen as per your expectations because thawing releases water, and marinating ingredients will drain out with the water.
 As a result, two tasks will happen slightly, not ideally.

 Can I defrost chicken in a marinade?

 Yes, you can marinate partially or half defrosted chicken, but it is not a good practice to get your desired flavor to your food.

 So you have to give the chicken enough time to fully thaw to get the highest flavor depending on the recipe and marinade types.

-No, you should not marinate chicken for too much longer; if you keep the chicken marinating for a too long time, then the chicken loses taste for why you marinate it.
+No, you should not marinate chicken for too much longer; if you keep the chicken marinating for too long, then the chicken loses taste for why you marinate it.

 You should marinate chicken as per the recipe requirement time, not too long or not too short a time.